xx0lucas0xx/HTML-and-CSS-projects/README.md

 a webpage about bears with pictures and facts

 	Butterfly.html
-a webpage about butterflies with photots
+a webpage about butterflies with photos

 	HTML_Lists.html
 a webpage to test out how to make lists